semuconsulting/pygnssutils/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**

-- The operating system you're using [e.g. Windows 11, MacOS Sequoia, Ubuntu Noble]
+- The operating system you're using [e.g. Windows 11, MacOS Sequoia, Ubuntu Noble].
-- The type of serial connection [e.g. USB, UART1]
+- The type of serial connection [e.g. USB, UART1, I2C].

 **GNSS/GPS Device (please complete the following information as best you can):**

-- Device Model/Generation: [e.g. u-blox ZED-F9P]
+- Device Model/Generation: [e.g. u-blox NEO-9M].
-- Firmware Version: [e.g. HPG 1.32]
+- Firmware Version: [e.g. SPG 4.03].
-- Protocol: [e.g. 32.00]
+- Protocol: [e.g. 32.00].

 This information is typically output by the device at startup via a series of NMEA TXT messages.
 It can also be found by polling the device with a UBX MON-VER message.
 If you're using the PyGPSClient GUI, a screenshot of the UBXConfig window should suffice.